Tim Hortons: Plastics pollution

 Named as one of the top five plastic polluters in Canada in 2018 and 2019; in 2019, Tim Hortons accounted for about 11% of branded plastic waste collected by Greenpeace Canada from rivers and beaches.

 In late 2018 and early 2019, Tim Hortons was subject to controversy over their usage of plastic cups.
 An online Change.org petition asking the company to switch from plastic cups to "a fully recyclable and compostable alternative" gained over 171,000 signatures.
 The cups were not compostable, due to their plastic lining, and are often very difficult to recycle.
 As of February 2019, Tim Hortons had not responded to the petition's requests.

 In some BC communities, recycling services accept Tim Hortons coffee cups.
 The City of Toronto announced in 2024 that it is piloting recycling coffee cups.

 In early 2020, it gave away reusable cups for its "Roll Up the Rim to Win" promotion to eliminate single-use plastic in its establishments.
 The effort was criticized as greenwashing through a limited-time promotion.

 Sick-leave during COVID-19 pandemic

 In March 2020, Tim Hortons met criticism for not offering sick-leave concessions to employees during the COVID-19 pandemic in Canada.

 App privacy violation

 On June 1, 2022, the federal privacy commissioner, with officials in Quebec, British Columbia and Alberta, announced the results of its investigation, that Tim Hortons violated privacy laws by tracking people who used its app, gathering their location data hundreds of times a day – even when the app was not in use.
 As way of restitution, Tim Hortons offered eligible app users a free coffee and a baked good.

+Usage of temporary foreign workers

+Following the COVID-19 pandemic, Tim Hortons utilized the temporary foreign worker program (TFW) to fill employee vacancies.
+In December 2025, CBC News reported that the company had lobbied federal politicians to expand the program.
+In May 2026, Tim Hortons announced that it would seek to "hire local" and reduce its usage of the program, stating that 4,000 of its employees were hired through the TFW program as of 2026.

+Reaction to Harry Potter partnership

+In August 2026, Tim Horton announced its “Back to Hogwarts with Harry Potter” campaign, with a series of themed products released to mark the 25th anniversary of the release of the first film of the Harry Potter movie franchise.
+The campaign received criticism from the 2SLGBTQ+ community, with Tim Horton being rebranded by online activists as "TERF-Hortons" for being perceived to be aligning themselves with J.K.
+Rowling's "anti-trans" views.
+Advocacy group Egale Canada argued that "as a brand that is synonymous with Canada, Tim Hortons and their partnerships should reflect Canada — a country that is inclusive and proud of its diversity".